josharnoldjosh/LegoEvalDocs/mainloop.md

 You'll notice [state](/temp) is the first argument passed into the `update` function.

 The [state](/temp) represents, well, the entire *state* of the application.
-It contains all the data associated with the task, etc. You can think of it as the tasks database.
+It contains all the data associated with the task, etc. You can think of it as the task's database.
 You can read more about state [here](/temp).

 Thus, the [state](/temp) object can be used to *read* the data that's currently been saved/collected, for example, what information the crowd-worker has answered for a survey, or a crowd-workers dialog history.
 You can access all of this information that might be saved via `state.data`, which returns a python dictionary.